Aviation Investigation Classification

 The NTSB's primary focus is to improve safety for the travelling public.
 We do not conduct investigations for the purpose of determining the rights, liabilities, or blame of any person or entity.
 The aim of all NTSB investigations is to prevent the recurrence of other accidents and incidents.
 We carefully consider the level of detail necessary for each investigation with the aim of concentrating resources on investigations that are most likely to enhance aviation safety while still fulfilling our mandate to investigate all civil aviation accidents.
 Because many accidents have similar causes and may not provide new safety information that would result in further action, investigating these in detail may not be justified given our limited resources.
 Thus, our investigators do not launch to the scene of every accident, conduct an in-depth investigation, or produce an extensive report for many accidents with known circumstances.

-We have a five-part classification system for investigation depth and final report for each event (accident or incident).
+We have a classification system for investigation depth and final report for each event (accident or incident).
 The initial classification of an investigation is subject to change depending on the safety issues that are identified throughout the course of the investigation.

 Investigation Classes and Description

-Investigation Class Description
+Investigation Class

 Class 1

 • Investigation updates or interim reports may be released during the investigation.
 Following a final technical review of the gathered facts and analysis, a final comprehensive report will be made available to the public.
-The Board members will deliberate the findings, probable cause, and recommendations accompanying the report at a public “sunshine" meeting.
+The Board members may deliberate the findings, probable cause, and recommendations accompanying the report at a public “sunshine" meeting.

 Class 2

-• Class 2 investigations generally have a broad scope and involve a significant effort collecting evidence across several investigative areas and a substantial investment of resources.
+Class 2 investigations generally have a broad scope and involve a significant effort collecting evidence across several investigative areas and a substantial investment of resources.
 These investigations may involve:

-• very complex systems and/or processes,
+> Very complex systems and/or processes,

-• multiple organizations, or
+> Multiple organizations, or

-• poor risk controls implemented by the operator, manufacturer, maintainer, and regulator.
+> Poor risk controls implemented by the operator, manufacturer, maintainer, and regulator.

 Class 3

-• Class 3 investigations seek to identify safety issues that reveal underlying cause(s) of the accident.
+Class 3 investigations seek to identify safety issues that reveal underlying cause(s) of the accident.

 • The investigation is led by an investigator-in-charge, who may be assisted by other NTSB subject matter experts if the investigation requires an in-depth focus on a specific area.
 The investigative team may travel to the scene of the accident or to other follow-up activities, or the entirety of the investigation may be conducted remotely.